BirdeeHub/tomlua/README.md

 ```

 ---

-This is not intended to replace packages like [toml_edit](https://github.com/nvim-neorocks/toml-edit.lua)

-It will not be handling and re-emitting comments, and it will not re-output in the same format as the ingested file.

-If you wish to edit existing toml, you should do that using a package more suited for that.

-This is instead intended for hot-path parsing of toml files.

 On startup you may have many toml files to parse in some situations, if you used it in a package spec format of some kind for example.